Skip to main content

 To set up a live depth display:

-2. Using the image transform tools, center the Raw Image and stretch it across the screen to make it visible later (see image below).
+2. Using the image transform tools, center the Raw Image and stretch it across the screen to make it visible later (see image below for an example).

 1. Set all parameters (Left, Top, Z, Right, Bottom) to 0.